klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 In the spring of 1997, Grenander and Miller presented their work in a symposium celebrating the 50th anniversary of the Division of Applied Mathematics at Brown.
 [David Mumford](https://en.wikipedia.org/wiki/David_Mumford), colleague and friend of Grenander, organized the symposium.
-At about this time came another breakthrough.
+Another breakthrough then came about.
-It was understood that computational anatomy is closely tied to **topological hydrodynamics** - the theory of geodesic equations on groups of diffeomorphisms, initiated by [Vladimir Arnold's](https://en.wikipedia.org/wiki/Vladimir_Arnold) 1966 discovery that the incompressible Euler equation is a reduced form of a geodesic equation on volume preserving diffeomorphisms <d-cite key="Ar1966"></d-cite>.
+It was understood that computational anatomy is closely tied to **topological hydrodynamics** - the theory of geodesic equations on groups of diffeomorphisms, initiated by [Vladimir Arnold's](https://en.wikipedia.org/wiki/Vladimir_Arnold) 1966 discovery that the incompressible Euler equation is a (reduced) geodesic equation on volume preserving diffeomorphisms <d-cite key="Ar1966"></d-cite>.
 In one go, a large array of advanced mathematical theories was thereby enabled.
 Mumford went on to organize the 1998 trimester at [Institute Henri Poincaré](https://www.ihp.fr/en) titled *Questions Mathématiques en Traitement du Signal et de l'Image*.
+In its proceedings Mumford generalized Arnold's approach and thereby obtain the partial differential equation for geodesics on diffeomorphisms <d-cite key="Mu1998"></d-cite>.
-The meeting fostered connections to global analysis and several rigorous results;
+The meeting also fostered connections to global analysis and several rigorous results;
 notably those building on the work of [Alain Trouvé](https://atrouve.perso.math.cnrs.fr/) at Ecole Normale Supérieure-Cachan on the metric structure of groups of diffeomorphisms induced by reproducing kernel Hilbert spaces <d-cite key="Tr1995"></d-cite>.
-In a paper for the proceedings, Mumford generalized Arnold's approach to obtain the partial differential equation for geodesics on diffeomorphisms <d-cite key="Mu1998"></d-cite>.

 By the year 2000, computational anatomy was thereby established at Brown, John Hopkins, and ENS-Cachan.
 Via [Jerrold Marsden](http://www.cds.caltech.edu/~marsden/) at Caltech it also began to appear in contexts of geometric mechanics  <d-cite key="HiMaAr2001"></d-cite>.